haliphax/arms3/README.md

 ### Generator status

 If a building has a generator inside of it, its fuel level will be displayed, color coded according to its severity.
+If a lit building is spotted from the outside, a question mark (?) will be used instead.
 This data is in a black box with a dotted white border.

+- **?** - (White) Lit (fuel unknown)
 - **E** - (Red) Empty
 - **VL** - (Orange) Very low
 - **L** - (Yellow) Low